 Drilling on the Caballito copper-gold discovery will continue in 2018.
-When permits are acquired, drilling is planned in the Sombrero zone adjacent to the north of Caballito to test for both oxide gold mineralization and potential extension of the Cu-Au mineralization.
+With the newly acquired permit, drilling will start soon in the Sombrero zone adjacent to the north of Caballito to test for both oxide gold mineralization and potential extension of the Cu-Au mineralization.
+The IP grid established in the first quarter of 2018 will be extended northward through the Quemita area.
 Drilling in the Pelona zone in the eastern part of the property is planned for after the rainy season in late 2018.

-Material from the six metallurgical holes is in the Kappes Cassiday (KCA) laboratory in Reno and column testing on material at larger sizes than previous testing will be started in late April 2018.
-Engineering and environmental aspects of the project are being review in anticipation of completing an updated resource estimate and an updated PFS on the project which is expected to be completed in the first guarter of 2019.
+Material from the six metallurgical holes is in the Kappes Cassiday (KCA) laboratory in Reno and column testing on material at larger sizes than previous testing started in late April 2018.
+Engineering and environmental aspects of the project are being review in anticipation of completing an updated resource estimate and an updated PFS on the project which is expected to be completed in the first half of 2019.